-&lt;sup>5 Soft-strip, or non-structural deconstruction, consists of reclaiming non-structural components, appliances, doors, windows, and finish materials.
+3 Soft-strip, or non-structural deconstruction, consists of reclaiming non-structural

-- 6.7 The member of staff must be convinced that the work carried out is part of a genuine intention to complete the redevelopment.
+- 6.8.
+The member of staff must be convinced that the work carried out is part of a genuine intention to complete the redevelopment.
 The subject should no longer be recognisable as it once was, and should be in the process of becoming something else.
-If doubt exists as to the genuine intention of a building owner, then as a guide the value should not be altered until the works required to complete the redevelopment are less than the works already completed.
-Care should be taken at the end of a financial year to ensure that ratepayers are not unduly disadvantaged at this point. - 6.8 It should be remembered that relief from payment of rates is a function of the billing authority, and it is not the remit of the Assessor to negate a rating liability.
-The staff member must ensure that the value in the Valuation Roll is a true reflection of the value of the subject (remembering that the subject is the Lands and Heritages). - 6.9 Where the alteration is to change the subject from a non-domestic property to a dwelling, it may be appropriate (depending on the scale of works involved) to alter the Valuation Roll during the currency of the works.
+If doubt exists as to the genuine intention of a building owner, then as a guide the value should not be altered until the works required to complete the redevelopment are less than the works already completed. - 6.9.
+It should be remembered that relief from payment of rates is a function of the billing authority, and it is not the remit of the Assessor to negate a rating liability.
+The staff member must ensure that the value in the Valuation Roll is a true reflection of the value of the subject (remembering that the subject is the Lands and Heritages). - 6.10.
+Where the alteration is to change the subject from a non-domestic property to a dwelling, it may be appropriate (depending on the scale of works involved) to alter the Valuation Roll during the currency of the works.
 There will be circumstances where the works involved are very minor, for example an office or a hotel changing to a dwelling, where works will be more akin to a redecoration or a refurbishment than a reconstruction.
-In these cases, both the Valuation List and Valuation Roll should be altered from the same date, that being on completion of the work, or occupation, whichever is earlier. - 6.10 In the circumstances described at 6.9, the use of a Completion Notice under schedule 6 of the Local Government Finance Act 1992 should be considered, with the staff member taking a view as to how long (up to the 3 months maximum) that it is estimated that it should take to complete the conversion works.
+In these cases, both the Valuation List and Valuation Roll should be altered from the same date, that being on completion of the work, or occupation, whichever is earlier. - 6.11.
+In the circumstances described at 6.10, consideration of the use of a Completion Notice under schedule 6 of the Local Government Finance Act 1992 should be considered, with the staff member taking a view as to how long (up to the 3 month maximum) that it is estimated that it should take to complete the conversion works.
 Note that it should be how long it would reasonably take a competent operator to complete the works, and not the actual timescale being proposed by the developer.